-Australia doesn’t have standards for adult clothing sizes and designers settle on their measurements through a mixture of sales history and guesswork.
-So it’s not surprising that when CHOICE asked tall consumers about difficulties faced due to their height, they told us that finding clothes and shoes that fit well for a reasonable price is an epic quest.
+Australia doesn't have standards for adult clothing sizes, so designers settle on measurements through a mixture of sales history and guesswork.
+It's not surprising that when CHOICE asked tall consumers about difficulties faced due to their height, they told us that it's an epic quest to find clothes and shoes that fit well for a reasonable price.

 Annemarie van Nieuwenhuijze is 179cm tall and her husband is 192cm.
 "Most shops assume that tall equals fat," she says.
 "Tops that are long enough are too big in width and look like potato sacks.
 Smaller sizes make me feel squeezed like a sausage – and I'm way too old to show my belly button!
 I buy my husband's pants in the Netherlands, where it is much easier to find his size."

-There are plenty of transportation options for getting us around, but for taller consumers the mode of transport can mean the difference between leg cramps and knee damage.
-Airplanes, cars, buses and trains – they can all pose difficulties.
+For taller people, some modes of transport can mean claustrophobia at best, leg cramps and knee injuries at worst.
+Aeroplanes, cars, buses and trains – they can all pose difficulties.

 Flying is even more problematic, with tall folks having to squeeze their legs into ever-shrinking economy seats.
 "Don't blame me if I'm kneeing you in the back, I've just got nowhere to put my legs!" says Amy Bascomb.

-These consumers, who need the extra space, are also fed up with being forced to pay a premium for the privilege of sitting in exit row seats – assuming they’re quick enough to get them.
-“Having to pay more for exit rows sucks, and often they’re already taken.
-Why charge us for being born model giraffes?” laments Andrew Burger.
-And Opal Welsh's 197cm teenage son doesn’t even have the option of pre-paid comfort – he’s under the minimum age to sit in an exit row.
+Consumers who need the extra space are also fed up with being forced to pay a premium for the privilege of sitting in exit row seats – assuming they're quick enough to book them.
+"Having to pay more for exit rows sucks, and often they're already taken.
+Why charge us for being born model giraffes?" laments Andrew Burger.
+And Opal Welsh's 197cm teenage son doesn't even have the option of pre-paid comfort – he's under the minimum age to sit in an exit row.

-The length of pram handles can also be an issue for tall parents who need to ferry their kids around.
-“The handles never extend far enough!
+The length of pram handles can also be an issue for tall parents.
+"The handles never extend far enough!
 The same goes for most things you push.
-The wheels get in the way,” bemoans one CHOICE reader.
+The wheels get in the way," bemoans one CHOICE reader.

 The height of difficulty at home

-You’d think the angst would abate when our lofty friends arrive home but they face hurdles there too.
-Unless built specifically with the tall in mind, every room is often full of frustration.
+You'd think the angst would ease when our lofty friends arrive home but they face hurdles there too.
+Unless built specifically with the tall in mind, every room can be full of frustration.

-Ceiling fans and low-hanging lights can be a health hazard, kitchen benches and sinks are often designed for the more petite, and tables and chairs offer little in the way of comfort.
+Ceiling fans and low-hanging lights can be a hazard, kitchen benches and sinks mean a bent back, and ordinary-sized tables and chairs offer little in the way of comfort.

-Tall consumers can’t even relax in the shower, in many cases needing to bend at the knees to get squeaky clean.
-As one CHOICE reader puts it, “I have problems finding showers where I can stand straight and wash my hair.”
-And soaking their troubles away with a nice hot bath is near impossible – tubs start from 120cm in length, and even the largest ones are around the 190cm mark.
+Tall consumers can't even relax in the shower, as in many cases they have to bend at the knees to get clean.
+As one CHOICE reader says, "I have problems finding showers where I can stand straight and wash my hair."
+And soaking their troubles away with a nice hot bath is near impossible – tubs start at 120cm in length, and even the largest ones are only around the 190cm mark.

-Sleeping isn’t particularly restful when you don’t fit in the bed.
-For Donna Edward’s 196cm husband the problem is ever-present: “he finds all beds too short, his feet always hang over the end when he sleeps!”
+Sleeping isn't particularly restful when you don't fit in the bed.
+For Donna Edward's 196cm husband the problem has been longstanding: "He finds all beds too short, his feet always hang over the end when he sleeps!"
 In the United States, consumers can buy mattresses that are up to 216cm long, but the longest standard Australian king stretches to a mere 203cm.
 Tall Aussies have to spring for pricey, custom-made furniture.

 Emergency room blues